 3. Dip into ketosis every now and again

-Being keto seems to be the coolest thing now, but there’s actually a reason behind why nutritional ketosis is so popular, especially when it comes to longevity.
+Being keto seems to be the coolest thing now, but there’s actually a reason why nutritional ketosis is so popular, especially when it comes to longevity.

 Similar to paleo, but on the slightly more extreme end, keto severely limits carbohydrate intake to a point where the body must utilize an alternative fuel source to glucose.
 In doing so, it learns to burn body fat or ketones for energy.

-As a result, people benefit improved brain function, weight loss, better skin, and a drastic decrease in the risk of developing certain chronic diseases.
+As a result, people benefit from improved brain function, weight loss, better skin, and a drastic decrease in the risk of developing certain chronic diseases.

 4. Hit the snooze button

-If you’re struggling to find ways to improve your sleep quality, check out this article to find out how you can get a better, more sound sleep.
+If you’re struggling to find ways to improve your sleep quality, check out this article to find out how you can get better, more sound sleep.

 5. Make moving a must

-Moving doesn’t have to mean you’re in a gym — it can be anything from walking, running, and cycling, to dancing, gardening, or playing with your kids.
+Moving doesn’t have to mean you’re in a gym — it can be anything from walking, running, and cycling to dancing, gardening, or playing with your kids.

 If your schedule is tight, even 15 minutes of daily movement is a start to get you going.
-Try incorporating simple things into your routine like taking the stairs over the escalator, walking to the store instead of driving, or taking your family to the park on a hot sunny day.
+Try incorporating simple things into your routine, like taking the stairs over the escalator, walking to the store instead of driving, or taking your family to the park on a hot sunny day.

-Everyone wants to live a long, healthy life, but not everyone is prepared to take the steps to get there.
+Everyone wants to live a long, healthy life, but not everyone is prepared to take steps to get there.
 These 5 tips are simple and easy to incorporate into your daily routine without taking up a ton of time.